littlesquidink/My-Odin-Recipes/README.md

 # My-Odin-Recipes
-This is a simple project of a recipe website.
+This is my first website.